 Don Buford, MD

-Dr. Don Buford founded The Dallas PRP and Stem Cell Institute with the goal of creating a research institute with well trained board certified orthopedic surgeons also interested in state of the art regenerative orthopedic treatments.
+Dr. Don Buford founded The Texas Orthobiologic Institute as a research institute with well trained board certified orthopedic surgeons also interested in state of the art regenerative orthopedic treatments.

 By closely following clinical results from these regenerative therapies, Dr. Buford hopes to further refine the indications and treatments for many musculoskeletal conditions.
 Our Institute's ultimate goal is to maximize our patients' quality of life and minimize their disability from any musculoskeletal condition.
 We strive to help our patients recover to their desired state of health without a surgical procedure and typically perform our regenerative orthopedic therapies in an office based procedure that takes less than an 1 hour.
 In some cases, we use these PRP and bone marrow derived stem cell injections to assist, accelerate or augment the healing response after a surgical procedure.